ulfl/hub/README.md

 # TODO

+* Allow saving command (to bash history) without executing it in order to allow for editing.

 * Allow search based on partially entered keywords.

-* Improve presentation.
-Add status bar that lists current number of commands.

 * Multiline commands (scripts).